jake-callaghan/practicals/README.md

 ## courses
 1. Intelligent Systems
-  - prac1 involves the creation of a framework that enables various searching algorithms to be used in solving AI problems
+  - prac1 involves the creation of a framework that enables various uninformed searching algorithms to be used in solving AI problems
+  - prac2 implements some informed searching algorithms, namely best-first (and then A* using this)
 2. Computer Security
   - prac1 concerns the BEAST (Browser Exploit Against SSL/TSL) attack, a cipher block chaining exploit